J-1 Waiver

 • Interested Government Agency Request (IGA)

-An Interested Government Agency is a U.S. Federal Government Agency that has a vested interest in the visitor remaining in the U.S., since it may be crucial to the agencies programs or functioning, if he/she is working on a project for or of interest to the agency.
+• An Interested Government Agency is a U.S. Federal Government Agency that has a vested interest in the visitor remaining in the U.S., if he or she is working on a project for or of interest to the agency, since it may be crucial to the agency’s programs or functioning.
 The IGA may request that the U.S. State Department waive the Foreign Residency Requirement.
 Both the U.S. State Department and the USCIS must agree to grant the waiver.
 For information about how to obtain an IGA waiver, please click here.
 For a list of IGA's, please click here.

 • Threat of Persecution

-If an alien subject to the foreign residency requirement can establish that he/she will suffer persecution upon return to the home country, the foreign residency requirement will be waived.
+• If an alien subject to the foreign residency requirement can establish that he or she will suffer persecution upon return to the home country, the foreign residency requirement will be waived.
 The threat of persecution needs to be based on one of the following three (3) grounds:

 1. Race;